Maki Mirage: The History, "Capricious" Loyalties and Difficulties of Conducting Soviet Espionage in Manchuria

+arrived in China, Manchuria or Korea.
+That’s not what the NKVD does (Interviews with the 7th family of an EASI—a daughter and a granddaughter, Bishkek, Kyrgyzstan).

 The background of the agents included East Asian (Korean and Chinese) and "Russian" agents (The term "Russian" refers more generally to Europeans from the USSR and former Russian empire to include Russians, Russified Ukrainians, Jews, Tatars, and Georgians).
 The East Asian agents could conduct their work and lives in Manchuria without suspicion and enter areas unnoticed (seen to be simply "locals"), while "Russian" agents were more conspicuous in their lives and relationships.
-The "Russians" were more likely to have relatives, associates and close friends with properties in Dalian, Harbin or elsewhere in Manchuria, limiting the capabilities to perform sabotage tasks without facing death, easy capture or retribution (the latter referring to capture, interrogation, torture and possible death to their friends, associates and relatives) meaning their tasks mainly involved convincing anti-Bolsheviks to return to the Soviet Union to join a fictitious rebel group.
+The "Russians" were more likely to have relatives, associates and close friends with properties in Dalian, Harbin or elsewhere in Manchuria, limiting the capabilities to perform sabotage tasks without facing death, easy capture or retribution (the latter referring to capture, interrogation, torture and possible death to their friends, associates and relatives).
+Many also lived very ostentatiously considering that they were agent-officers conducting "secret" intelligence work.
+Some brazenly courted and maintained lovers/girlfriends/boyfriends from the Russian speaking community in Manchuria and China.
+If the "Russians" couldn't (figuratively speaking) "pull the trigger" without Soviet intelligence being countered or facing a grave threat, it was then that the East Asians were sent to finish the job.
+In other cases, the EASI were given the primary responsibilities, but this was in the minority of cases.
+The primary agents to carry out the "special tasks" were still the "Russians."

-During the Great Terror, most of the photos of Operation Maki-Mirage and similar operations were burned, during the domestic purges, 1936-1939, called the "Great Terror."